kean/articles/2021-03-30-swiftui-experment.markdown

 <img alt="Pulse, a structured logging system built using SwiftUI" class="Screenshot Any-responsiveCard" src="{{ site.url }}/images/posts/pulse/pulse-01.png">

 I was so excited after building the macOS version, that I wrote an optimistic take on how [AppKit was done]({{ site.url }}/post/appkit-is-done), only to [correct myself]({{ site.url }}/post/not-list) later after I had spent more time on optimization.
 I encountered massive issues with [`List`](https://developer.apple.com/documentation/swiftui/list) performance and had to replace it with an AppKit version, including AppKit-based cells and context menus.
 Fortunately, I was able to get it to with the SwiftUI navigation system.
-I think it was worth it.
+It was worth it.
 The optimized version is fast even when working with hundreds of thousands of messages.

 The rest of the macOS apps is written using SwiftUI, including the more challenging aspects of macOS: commands [`Commands`](https://developer.apple.com/documentation/swiftui/commands), window management ([`WindowGroup`](https://developer.apple.com/documentation/swiftui/windowgroup), [`handlesExternalEvents`](https://developer.apple.com/documentation/swiftui/group/handlesexternalevents(matching:)), focus management, etc.